gian-s/spot-recent/README.md

 # spot-recent
-Small Web App to keep track of your spotify listening history.
-Keep track of listening history and get metrics like spotify wrapped accessible throughout the year
+Small web app to keep track of your spotify listening history.
+Connect a SQL database to store information.

 # About the Spotify API